undergrad-partner-school

 Understanding the potential salary after graduating can be of help in determining if a specific educational institution matches your professional aspirations.

-The starting salary for graduates employed within six months of graduating at this school averages 45,000 USD.
+The average base annual starting salary of the students who were employed within six months of graduation at this school is 50,116 USD.

 Average Starting Salary After 6 Months of Graduation